5 tips for active listening in schools: try BUILD

 L: Look at them

-Are you looking in their direction?
-Looking at someone (rather than finishing what you’re writing or checking your phone!) shows you are paying attention and value what they are saying.
+Facing in their direction (rather than finishing what you’re writing or checking your phone for example) shows that you are paying attention and value what they are saying.

 D: Don’t judge

 Are you being open-minded?
 It can help you put yourself in the other person’s shoes.
 Going into a conversation with a judging mindset can destroy the potential for progress or growth.
-Instead, practice empathy.
+Can you practice empathy?

 Take a look at this quick 5-minute video to learn more about BUILD.